filipuscz/php-compiler/README.md

 3. The output will be displayed below the form.
 4. If you need to copy your code, simply click the **Copy** button next to the text area.

+## Acknowledgments

+Special thanks to ClipboardJS
+ for providing the amazing clipboard functionality.
+It's an easy-to-use library for copying content to the clipboard and enhancing the user experience!

 ## Security Warning

 **Important**: This is a simple local PHP execution tool and should **not** be used on a live production server without further security measures.
 Executing arbitrary PHP code can be dangerous, and extra precautions (such as sandboxing) are recommended if deploying publicly.